nus-cs2103-AY2021S1/ip/docs/README.md

 # Duke User Guide

-Duke is a desktop app for managing tasks, optimized for user via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Duke is a desktop app for managing tasks, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Duke can get your tasks managed faster than traditional GUI apps.